Dadudekc/repository/trading-platform/CODE_ARCHITECTURE_STANDARDS.md

 # Coding & Architecture Standards

+These standards apply across the consolidated trading platform.

 ## Project Structure
 - Use modular design with clear separation of concerns.
-- Keep configuration, source, tests, and documentation in dedicated folders.
+- Place configuration, source, tests, and documentation in dedicated folders.
 - Minimize duplication through reusable components and libraries.

 ## Code Quality